johailsherieff/johailsherieff.github.io/README.md

 # Licensing
 MIT License

-Copyright (c) 2018 Nikunj Lad & Johail Sherieff
+Copyright (c) 2019 Johail Sherieff, Nikunj Lad and Parag Bhingarkar

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal